 View more information about the range of current Prequalification Schemes including the application and assessment processes.

-What types of goods and services might be requested?
+Types of goods and services

 NSW Government contracts enable buyers to purchase a wide range of goods and services at competitive prices.
 They are established with the aim of maximising savings through negotiated price reductions, enhancing the available product range, and increasing supplier contract performance.